Legal & compliance

 2. Scope

 This policy applies to all Jigzo operations, including its Approved Partner Programme, and covers onboarding, transactions, and any other interactions with clients or third parties.
-Jigzo operates under specific international guidelines, including those recommended by the Financial Action Task Force (FATF), as well as regulatory frameworks from Canada, the European Union, and the United Kingdom.
+Jigzo operates under specific international guidelines, including those recommended by the Financial Action Task Force (FATF), as well as regulatory frameworks from Canada, the European Union, the United Kingdom, and Czechia.
 These standards ensure compliance and maintain financial integrity across all jurisdictions in which Jigzo operates.

 3. Prohibited Jurisdictions

-Jigzo does not support any onboarding or transaction activities involving the following jurisdictions, due to regulatory restrictions, international sanctions, or high-risk considerations:
+Jigzo does not support transaction activities involving the following jurisdictions, due to regulatory restrictions, international sanctions, or high-risk considerations:

 • Afghanistan (AF)